Olivia de Havilland, two-time Oscar winner and last surviving star of ‘Gone With the Wind,’ dies at 104

-Both were nominated for the 1942 Oscar, which Fontaine won for the Alfred Hitchcock film “Suspicion” and Ms. de Havilland lost for “Hold Back the Dawn,” in which she played a shy American schoolteacher manipulated by a lothario (Charles Boyer).
-Spats followed over movie roles and the romantic attention of powerful men such as billionaire Howard Hughes.
-The sisters tenuously reconciled over the years, but the truces held for only so long.

-The break became permanent after their mother’s death in 1975, when Fontaine was initially not invited to the memorial service and later gave a vinegary interview to the Hollywood Reporter: “I married first, won the Oscar before Olivia did, and if I die first, she’ll undoubtedly be livid because I beat her to it!”
-(Fontaine died in 2013, at 96.)
+After the lawsuit was resolved, Ms. de Havilland was praised by the Screen Actors Guild for her historic contribution to the profession.
+Decades later, she surprised many by appearing at a dinner honoring her old adversary, studio chief Jack L. Warner.

+“When I learned that I was invited to attend this dinner at which Jack Warner was to receive a humanitarian award, I decided to accept,” she said, adding a flash of pointed humor: “I’m all for encouraging humanitarianism, especially in Jack.”

 Ms. de Havilland’s ascent to stardom came at whiplash-inducing speed.
-She was 18 and aspiring to a stage career when she was plucked from obscurity to play Hermia in theater impresario Max Reinhardt’s celebrated 1934 Hollywood Bowl production of “A Midsummer Night’s Dream.”
-Reinhardt also cast her in the 1935 film version of the Shakespeare fantasy, which also starred James Cagney and Mickey Rooney.
+She was 18 when she was plucked from obscurity to play Hermia in theater impresario Max Reinhardt’s celebrated 1934 Hollywood Bowl production of “A Midsummer Night’s Dream.”
+Reinhardt also cast her in the 1935 film version of the Shakespeare fantasy, which starred James Cagney and Mickey Rooney.

 She signed a long-term contract with Warner Bros., the studio making the film, and began her rise as a dewy-eyed ingénue in swashbuckling action films co-starring Errol Flynn.

-She was paired nine times with Flynn, notably in “Captain Blood” as a haughty aristocrat attracted to a rebellious pirate, “The Adventures of Robin Hood” as Maid Marian, and “The Charge of the Light Brigade” (1936) as the love interest of two British lancers in India.
+Ms. de Havilland was paired nine times with Flynn, notably in “Captain Blood” as a haughty aristocrat attracted to a rebellious pirate, “The Adventures of Robin Hood” as Maid Marian, and “The Charge of the Light Brigade” (1936) as the love interest of two British lancers in India.

-As an actress, Ms. de Havilland felt confined by the studio’s risk-averse casting decisions.
+She felt confined by the casting decisions and yearned to play more complicated characters.
 “I had no real opportunity to develop and to explore difficult roles,” she told the American Academy of Achievement in 2006, “and that was tiresome.”

-In 1938, she got a call from independent producer David O. Selznick, who was preparing to make “Gone With the Wind,” a Civil War epic based on Margaret Mitchell’s Pulitzer Prize-winning novel.
-Meeting with him secretly, she tested for the role of the modest and virtuous Melanie Hamilton.
+In 1938, she got a call from independent producer David O. Selznick, who was preparing to make “Gone With the Wind,” a Civil War epic based on Margaret Mitchell’s Pulitzer Prize-winning novel that has drawn renewed scrutiny recently because it glosses over the horrors of slavery and offers a racist depiction of African Americans.

+Meeting with Selznick secretly, Ms. de Havilland tested for the role of the modest and virtuous Melanie Hamilton.
 It was not the starring role — that would be the monumentally self-absorbed Scarlett O’Hara, played by English actress Vivien Leigh.
 But Melanie was a pivotal character who marries Scarlett’s first love, Ashley Wilkes (Leslie Howard).

 Ms. de Havilland said she coveted the role of Melanie because she felt that, as a driven career woman who put herself before others, she understood Scarlett all too well.
 She saw Melanie as a greater challenge, vastly more complex in her “deep femininity” and endless well of self-sacrifice.

-Studio chief Jack L. Warner initially refused to lend her to Selznick, so out of what Ms. de Havilland later called an act of youthful desperation, she lobbied the mogul’s wife over tea at the Brown Derby restaurant.
-Ann Warner, a former actress who understood struggle and ambition, persuaded her husband to lend out Ms. de Havilland.
+Jack Warner initially refused to lend her to Selznick.
+Out of what Ms. de Havilland later called an act of youthful desperation, she lobbied the mogul’s wife over tea at the Brown Derby restaurant.
+Ann Warner, a former actress who understood struggle and ambition, persuaded her husband to allow her to take the role.

-For “Gone With the Wind,” Ms. de Havilland received an Oscar nomination for best supporting actress but lost to Hattie McDaniel, who played the servant Mammy in the film.
-Leigh won the Oscar for best actress, but critic and filmmaker Pare Lorentz, writing in McCall’s magazine, described Ms. de Havilland as almost having stolen the movie from its star with a performance that was “mature, charming and flawless.”
+For “Gone With the Wind,” Ms. de Havilland received an Oscar nomination for best supporting actress but lost to Hattie McDaniel, who played the slave Mammy in the film.
+Though Leigh won the Oscar for best actress, critic and filmmaker Pare Lorentz, writing in McCall’s magazine, described Ms. de Havilland as almost having stolen the movie from its star with a performance that was “mature, charming and flawless.”

-“Gone With the Wind,” a commercial and critical juggernaut, remains one of the most popular films of all time and ranks fourth on the American Film Institute’s list of best movies ever made, trailing “Citizen Kane” (1941), “Casablanca” (1942) and “The Godfather” (1972).

-(Tellingly, Fontaine later claimed she was approached first to play Melanie but was turned down as too chic-looking for the part, so she then recommended her older sister.)

 Bucking the studio system

-After the Oscar nomination, Ms. de Havilland continued to be dissatisfied with the roles Warner offered her.

-Like the outspoken and strong-willed Warner Bros. actress Bette Davis, she was suspended for refusing roles she deemed unworthy of her skills.
-In the late 1930s, Davis lost a lawsuit challenging the studio strictures but reached an agreement for better roles; Warner had an interest in extinguishing the fire.
+Like the outspoken and strong-willed Warner Bros. actress Bette Davis, Ms. de Havilland was suspended for refusing roles she deemed unworthy of her skills.
+In the late 1930s, Davis lost a lawsuit challenging the studio strictures but reached an agreement for better roles.
 Ms. de Havilland remained determined to break the studio’s strong-arm techniques.

 “There’s too much of the factory attitude around a studio,” she told an interviewer in 1940, three years before filing her suit.
-“Not that the bosses can be wholly blamed, because a picture to them is just one of 50 or so to be turned out in a season.
-But to the actress, that particular picture is her life at the moment.
-It commands all her attention, but maybe only one-fiftieth of the producer’s.”

 In what became a 1945 landmark contract ruling known as “the de Havilland decision,” her attorneys used California anti-peonage statutes to support the actress’s case that a seven-year contract was limited to seven calendar years rather than time spent working.
-That was an important distinction when studios routinely suspended performers and did not count that suspension period as time under contract.
+That was an important distinction at a time when studios routinely suspended performers and did not count that suspension period as time under contract.

 At the trial, Ms. de Havilland dressed in a simple black suit and, on her attorney’s advice, spoke demurely so as not to come off like a spoiled movie star; Davis had been clobbered in the press for likening her lucrative contract, amid the Depression, to slavery.
 When the Warner Bros. lawyer asked Ms. de Havilland whether she “willfully refused” certain roles, she calmly responded, “I declined.”

-The Supreme Court of California chose not to review two lower court rulings in Ms. de Havilland’s favor, and the result was considered a key moment in the eventual collapse of the all-powerful studio system that built up stars and controlled all aspects of their life.
+The Supreme Court of California chose not to review two lower court rulings in Ms. de Havilland’s favor, and the result was considered a key moment in the eventual collapse of the all-powerful studio system that built up stars and controlled all aspects of their lives.

-After her lawsuit against Warner Bros. was resolved, Ms. de Havilland was praised by the Screen Actors Guild for her historic contribution to the profession.
-Decades later, she surprised many by appearing at a dinner honoring her old adversary.

-“When I learned that I was invited to attend this dinner at which Jack Warner was to receive a humanitarian award, I decided to accept,” she said.
-“I’m all for encouraging humanitarianism, especially in Jack.”

-Her court battles behind her, she had entered a particularly fruitful phase of her career as a freelancer.
-She won a best actress Oscar for playing a self-sacrificing, unwed mother in the soapy drama “To Each His Own” (1946).

-She won again three years later for portraying a social wallflower belittled by her wealthy father (Ralph Richardson) and pursued by a handsome gold digger (Montgomery Clift) in “The Heiress” (1949).
-William Wyler directed the film, a literate adaptation of the Henry James novel “Washington Square.”
+Her court battles behind her, Ms. de Havilland entered a particularly fruitful phase of her career as a freelancer.
+She won a best actress Oscar for playing a self-sacrificing, unwed mother in the soapy drama “To Each His Own” (1946) and won again three years later for portraying a social wallflower belittled by her wealthy father (Ralph Richardson) and pursued by a handsome gold digger (Montgomery Clift) in “The Heiress” (1949).

-Ms. de Havilland was nominated for a best actress Oscar for “The Snake Pit” (1948), playing an inmate of a mental institution.
-The drama was a landmark in its portrayal of mental illness onscreen, and she won a New York Film Critics Award for best actress.
+Ms. de Havilland was also nominated for a best actress Oscar for “The Snake Pit” (1948), playing an inmate of a mental institution.
+The drama was a landmark in its portrayal of mental illness, and she won a New York Film Critics Award for best actress.

-Even in less-groundbreaking fare, Ms. de Havilland was admired for the nimbleness of her performances.
+Even in less groundbreaking fare, Ms. de Havilland was admired for the nimbleness of her performances.
 She played identical twins, one of whom is a killer, in the thriller “The Dark Mirror” (1946).
 Reviewer James Agee found her performance “thoughtful, quiet, detailed and well-sustained.”

+In addition to her acting career, Ms. de Havilland became known for her rift with Fontaine, one of the longest sibling rivalries and feuds in the film colony.
+The roots of the estrangement were never made public, but at times it was attributed to professional competition that may have even been stoked by their mother.

+Both sisters were nominated for the 1942 Oscar — Fontaine for the Alfred Hitchcock film “Suspicion” and Ms. de Havilland for “Hold Back the Dawn,” in which she played a shy American schoolteacher manipulated by a Lothario.
+Fontaine won, and spats followed over movie roles and the romantic attention of powerful men such as billionaire Howard Hughes.

 Escaping to the stage